 18. Cravings, by Chrissy Teigen

 I’m a big fan of Chrissy Teigen!
-When I heard that she was coming out with a new cookbook, I had to check it out.
-Salty, spicy, saucy, and fun as sin–that’s the food you’ll get in this book which is so fitting because that’s Chrissy, too.
-These dishes are for family, for date night at home, for party time, and for a few life-sucks moments (salads).
-You’ll learn the importance of chili peppers, the secret to cheesy-cheeseless eggs, and life tips like how to use bacon as a home fragrance, the single best way to wake up in the morning, and how not to overthink men or Brussels sprouts.
+When I heard she was coming out with a new cookbook, I had to check it out.
+Salty, spicy, saucy, and fun as sin—that’s the food you’ll get in this book which is so fitting because that’s Chrissy, too.
+These dishes are for family, date nights at home, party time, and a few life-sucks moments (salads).
+You’ll learn the importance of chili peppers, the secret to cheesy-cheeseless eggs, life tips like how to use bacon as a home fragrance, the single best way to wake up in the morning, and how not to overthink men or Brussels sprouts.

 19. Weelicious, by Catherine McCord

-Every parent knows how difficult it is to get to get kids eating happily and healthily.
+Every parent knows how difficult it is to get kids to eat happily and healthily.
 Catherine McCord’s Weelicious cookbook can help!
-Catherine strongly believes in the “one family/one meal” idea—preparing a single, scrumptious meal the entire family can sit down and enjoy together rather than having to act as “short order cook” for kids who each want something different.
-In Weelicious, she offers dozens of recipes and tips for creating quick, easy, healthy, and fun food that moms, dads, and young children of any age will absolutely adore—from the most persnickety infants to the pickiest grade-schoolers.
+Catherine strongly believes in the “one family/one meal” idea—preparing a single, scrumptious meal the entire family can sit down and enjoy together rather than having to act as a “short-order cook” for kids who each want something different.
+In Weelicious, she offers dozens of recipes and tips for creating quick, easy, healthy, and fun food that moms, dads, and young children of any age will adore—from the most persnickety infants to the pickiest grade-schoolers.

 20. Milk Street: Tuesday Nights, by Christopher Kimball

 A momma highly recommended this cookbook to us!
-Apparently Tuesdays are the new Saturdays with this book!
-That means every Tuesday Nights recipe delivers big, bold flavors, but the cooking is quick and easy–simple enough for the middle of the week.
-It presents more than 200 solutions that will transform your weeknight cooking, showing how to make simple, healthy, delicious meals using pantry staples and just a few other ingredients.
+Apparently, Tuesdays are the new Saturdays with this book!
+That means every Tuesday Nights recipe delivers big, bold flavors, but the cooking is quick and easy—simple enough for the middle of the week.
+It presents over 200 solutions to transform your weeknight cooking, showing how to make simple, healthy, delicious meals using pantry staples and just a few other ingredients.

 21. Whiskey in a Teacup, by Reese Witherspoon

 If you haven’t checked out Reese Witherspoon’s cookbook, Whiskey in a Teacup, you are missing out!
 This book shares how Reese entertains, decorates her home, and makes holidays special for her kids—not to mention how she talks, dances, and does her hair.
-It’s a little bit of everything and we love it!
-Reese loves sharing her grandmother’s most delicious recipes as well as her favorite southern traditions, from midnight barn parties to backyard bridal showers, magical Christmas mornings to rollicking honky-tonks.
+It’s a little bit of everything, and we love it!
+Reese loves sharing her grandmother’s most delicious recipes and her favorite southern traditions, from midnight barn parties to backyard bridal showers and magical Christmas mornings to rollicking honky-tonks.